Welcome to Vertical Gardening

 Q: What is a Green Wall?
 A Green Wall or Vertical Garden is a wall, either free-standing or part of a building, that is partially or completely covered with vegetation and, in some cases, soil or an inorganic growing medium.

-A: It wasn’t me but I will explain you in detail how to build your own!
+Q: Who invented the green wall?
+It wasn’t me but I will explain you in detail how to build your own!
 The creator of Vertical Gardens or Green Walls is the French botanist Patrick Blanc.
 On this blog you’ll find more information about the person and his projects.
 I do not intend to copy his vertical gardens.
 In fact, my vertical gardens are entirely made by myself!

-A: No it’s not difficult to build your own vertical garden!
+Q: Is it difficult to build your own green wall?
+No it’s not difficult to build your own vertical garden!
 All you need are the right materials, suitable plants and I will guide you step-by-step with creating your own vertical garden.

 Maintenance Of The Green Wall

 The green wall needs simple maintenance, but deserves special attention regarding the following items:

 Exposition to light A light source must be quite close and the green wall must receive 12 hours a day minimum.